Posts

 Image

-In an ethics class, the teacher gives a lesson about being truthful and respecting elders.
-The next day, all the students by heart this lesson and repeat it in class.
-But one student says he couldn't learn the lesson and the teacher gets angry at that student as it was an easy lesson.
-The student explains that he lied yesterday to protect his brother from the anger of elders.
-This story illustrates the difference between 'Knowing' and 'Being'.
+I n an ethics class, the teacher gives a lesson on being truthful and respecting elders.
+The next day, all the students memorize the lesson and repeat it in class.
+However, one student, who otherwise is brilliant, says he couldn’t learn the lesson and the teacher gets angry at that student as it was an easy lesson.
+The student explains that he lied on the previous day to protect his brother from the anger of elders, hence he couldn’t learn the lesson.
+This story illustrates the difference between ‘Knowing’ and ‘Being’.
 The following verses are one such example, they are very easy to understand but difficult to realise when we go through them.
-Krishna says, "Lust, anger and greed are three gates of hell leading to the destruction of self.
+Krishna says, “Lust, anger and greed ( kaam , krodh and lobh ) are three gates of hell leading to the destruction of self.
 Therefore, one should abandon all three (16.21).
-By turning away from these entrances to the realm of darkness, man does shreya (good to all) and thereby attains the supreme goal" (16.22).
-To understand something, it is important to understand its contrast -like day and night.
-On man
+By turning away from these entrances to the realm of darkness, man does shreya (welfare of all) and thereby attains the supreme goal” (16.22).
+To understand something, it ...

 223. Demon finds a Match